Mapping the disaggregated economy in real-time: Using granular payment network data to complement national accounts: Conclusion and outlook

 \section{Conclusion and outlook}

-This paper provided a first economic validation of a monthly time series of granular financial transactions, showing monetary flows between industries in the UK.
-The granularity and monthly availability offer an unprecedented potential to advance economic research, national statistics, and to deliver targeted policy advice in real time.
-However, the lack of standardisation and the innovative nature of payment data hamper the straightforward interpretation in the terminology established in NAs and economic research.
+This study offers a first-of-its-kind economic validation of a high-frequency, granular dataset on inter-industry financial transactions in the UK.
+By capturing realised monetary flows with unprecedented detail, this data source opens new frontiers in economic analysis, national statistics, and policy evaluation.
+Its monthly resolution enables real-time tracking of business dynamics, yet its integration with conventional NA frameworks remains a challenge due to the absence of standardised reporting structures.

-The results of our benchmarking exercises show strong correlation between monthly aggregate payment values and monetary aggregates, while the number of transactions appears to be more strongly related to real indicators.
-Strong linkages between Payment counts and real GDP indicate counts to be related to business dynamism: variations in the counts can reflect deviations from standing regular payments (such as fees, royalties, and loan repayments).
-Count data have, to the best of our knowledge, not been used before in economic analyses.
-Our analysis suggests them to be a valuable new economic indicator, especially when distinguishing real from nominal dynamics.
+Our benchmarking exercises reveal strong correlations between aggregate payment values and monetary aggregates, while transaction counts serve as a distinct indicator of real economic activity.
+The link between payment counts and real GDP suggests that this data could serve as a novel proxy for business dynamism by tracking deviations from routine financial commitments such as fees, royalties, and loan repayments.
+While count-based metrics have been rarely used in economic research, our analysis suggests their potential to differentiate real from nominal fluctuations.

-Aggregate network statics from Payment networks and official IOTs indicate that Payment networks are less densely connected than networks derived from the official tables.
-This potentially arises from the SDC, and we find almost identical aggregate network properties when focusing on the most significant links.
-However, there are large transaction-level differences in values between Payments data and IOTs.
-We provided a detailed list of conceptual aspects driving these results; including industry classification, the role of intermediaries, time of recording, and more.
-The observed differences mean that inter-industrial flows of funds from the Payments data would need to be apportioned, informed from other available data sources, before further NAs applications in the IOT space.
-In certain instances, the apportionment method could still not lead to valid results, as it might not be possible to overcome the conceptual differences and businesses might use different payment methods.

-On the other hand, raw payments provide an alternative, complementary perspective on inter-industrial trade, capturing ``realised'' monetary flows between multi-product industries.
-This can be valuable for specific research questions, including granular industrial input and output diversification strategies in response to technological change, policy and shocks, which may not be observable in NAs due to accounting rules.
-Our granular validation exercise with the 5-digit level data confirms the consistency of the data with other economic network data, being a promising signal for its use in applied work.

-We hope we guided through the challenges associated with this new data source, paving the way to cutting-edge applied economic research.
-Key areas of application are economic now-casting at different levels of aggregation; dynamics in granular production networks and the development of early warning indicators of supply chain pressure.
-The data source also offers the potential to derive regional versions of the data.
-This would enable disaggregate analyses of the impact of Brexit, recent supply chain disruptions, and policy studies for levelling-up and net-zero transition.